-Research Project by Dr. Kashif Rasul & Dr. Han Xiao
+Research Project by Kashif Rasul & Han Xiao (ex-member)

 Fashion-MNIST is a dataset of Zalando’s article images consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28×28 grayscale image, associated with a label from 10 classes.
 Fashion-MNIST is intended to serve as a direct drop-in replacement of the original MNIST dataset for benchmarking machine learning algorithms.